-Bread as one of the most significant sources of daily requirement components for body (such as proteins, minerals and vitamins) is one of the stable foods for many countries, particularly Iran (Ahamadabadi et al., 2016; GhR, Yunesian, Vaezi, Nabizadeh, & GhA, 2006; Sabeghi, 2004).
-The usage of bread in Iran is five times more than people in Europe (Malakootian & Dowlatshahi, 2005; Sabeghi, 2004).
-Among the main ingredients of bread, wheat flour has a special place and has direct relation to the quality of bread and also health of consumer.
-Therefore, it should get the certificate of Iranian national standard.
-Wheat contains 78.10% of carbohydrate, 14.70% protein, 2.10% fat, 2.10% minerals and noticeable proportion of vitamins (Adams, Lombi, Zhao, & McGrath, 2002; P. Shewry, 2009; P. R. Shewry et al., 2006; Topping, 2007).
-According to the statistics of world health organization and food and agriculture organization of united nations, 25 types of food additives are used in each country according to the food safety policy (F. C. Martins, Sentanin, & De Souza, 2019).
-Then, the maximum acceptable amount of them and also the Esurance of avoidance of any unauthorized additives should be considered.
+Organization of United Nations, 25 types of food additives are used in each country according to the food safety policy (Martins, Sentanin, & De Souza, 2019).
+The maximum acceptable amount of them and also the Assurance of avoidance of any unauthorized additives should be considered.
 Sodium hydrosulfite also known as Blankit is a white crystalline powder containing inorganic sulfur compounds (Reza et al., 2014).
-In food industry, this material is applied for nuts, sugar, etc. to avoid browning and bleaching and regeneration of Cellulose fibers (de Carvalho & Schwedt, 2005).
+In food industry, this material is applied for nuts, sugar, etc. to avoid browning and bleaching and regeneration of cellulose fibers (de Carvalho & Schwedt, 2005).
 Sodium hydrosulfite has been utilized in Iranian bread industry to hide visible defects of bread by affecting the velocity of production process and compensating some visible results of lack of natural fermentation and poor flour quality (Asgari, SeidMohammadi, Faradmal, Moradi, & Yari, 2018).
 This material has so dangerous effects on human health.
-Adverse effects of blankit include the elimination and damage of villi in the stomach and intestines in the long term, therefore, it can cause the development of gastrointestinal cancer.
-It is also known to be an effective factor in causing diabetes (Karami, Alikord, Mokhtari, Sadighara, & Jahed-Khaniki, 2021).
-Therefore, detection of this harmful material in the human's used diet is essential.
-In general, different approaches have been applied to quantify Sulfur factors in food, such as titration (Monnier & Wiliams, 1972), liquid and gas chromatography (Rethmeier, Rabenstein, Langer, & Fischer, 1997), high performance ion chromatography (Lavigne-Delcroix, Tusseau, & Proix, 1996), electroanalysis methods include the study of the electrical activity of sulfites, voltammetry (Govaert, Temmerman, & Kiekens, 1999), and amperometry, potentiometric and the method of general evaluation of sulfites in the automated system (Pisoschi et al., 2020).
+Adverse effects of Blankit include the elimination and damage of villi in the stomach and intestines in the long term, therefore, it can cause the development of gastrointestinal cancer.
+It is also known to be an effective factor in developing diabetes (Karami, Alikord, Mokhtari, Sadighara, & Jahed-Khaniki, 2021).
+Therefore, detection of this harmful material in the human's diet is essential.
+In general, different approaches have been applied to quantify sulfur factors in food, such as titration (Monnier & Wiliams, 1972), liquid and gas chromatography (Rethmeier, Rabenstein, Langer, & Fischer, 1997), high performance ion chromatography (Lavigne-Tusseau, Delcroix, & Proix. electroanalysis methods include the study of the electrical activity of sulfites, voltammetry (Govaert, Temmerman, & Kiekens, 1999), and amperometry, potentiometric and the method of general evaluation of sulfites in the automated system (Pisoschi et al., 2020).
 The mentioned techniques encompass some drawbacks such as being high-cost, laborious, and destructive.
-Then, some other nondestructive, inexpensive and fast methods are required.
-Fourier Transform infrared (FT-IR) spectroscopy is one of the fingerprint techniques which is widely used to identify components of food and determine possible impurities.
-FT-IR spectroscopy can be in the middle range (450-4000 cm-1, FT-MIR) or near range (4000-10000 cm-1, FT-NIR) (Pallone, dos Santos Caramês, & Alamar, 2018).
-FT-MIR comes up with more structural and chemical information than Fourier Transform-Near Infrared (FT-NIR) by the ability of displaying vibrational and rotary stretching process of covalent bonds (Lohumi, Lee, Lee, & Cho, 2015).
+Therefore, nondestructive, some other inexpensive and fast methods are required.
+Fourier Transform infrared (FT-IR)

+spectroscopy is one of the fingerprint techniques which is widely used to identify components of food and determine possible impurities.
+FT-IR spectroscopy can be adjusted in the middle range (450-4000 cm-1, FT-MIR) or near range (4000-10000 cm-1, FT-NIR) (Pallone, dos Santos Caramês, & Alamar, 2018).
+FT-MIR comes up with more structural chemical information than Fourier Transform-Near Infrared (FT-NIR) by the ability of displaying vibrational and rotary stretching process of covalent bonds (Lohumi, Lee, Lee, & Cho, 2015).
 Some researchers have explored the applicability of spectroscopic techniques to investigate chemical information of materials.
-Mohamed et al, explored classification of five food powder types (wheat flour, organic wheat flour, rice flour, corn starch, and tapioca starch) and Support Vector Machine (SVM) model had acceptable outcomes for classification of mentioned powders (Mohamed, Solihin, Astuti, Ang,

-& Zailah, 2019).
-In another study, Girolma et al applied FT-IR techniques in different ranges (FT-MIR and FT-NIR) to detect the adulteration of durum wheat pasta with common wheat.
-Linear Discriminant Analysis (LDA) and Partial Least Square - Discriminant Analysis (PLS-DA) had the results of 80 and 95% for three class dataset and 91 and 97% for two class dataset (De Girolamo et al., 2020).
-But as far as I know, the applicability of FT-MIR spectroscopy method with combination of ANN for classification and PLSR model for quantification of adulteration of this harmful material in Iranian wheat flour has not been investigated.
-In the present study, the applicability of FT-MIR spectroscopy combined with chemometric methods and various preprocessing algorithms for detection and quantification of sodium hydrosulfite in wheat flour in Iran was studied.
+Mohamed et al. explored classification of five food powder types (wheat flour, organic wheat flour, rice flour, corn starch, and tapioca starch) and reported that Support Vector Machine (SVM) model had acceptable outcomes for classification of mentioned powders (Mohamed, Solihin, Astuti, Ang, & Zailah, 2019).
+In another study, Girolma et al. applied FT-IR techniques in different ranges (FT-MIR and FT-NIR) to detect the adulteration of durum wheat pasta with common wheat.
+Linear Discriminant Analysis (LDA) and Partial Least Square-Discriminant Analysis (PLS-DA) had the results of 80 and 95% for three class dataset and 91 and 97% for two class datasets (De Girolamo et al., 2020).
+However as far as our knowledge, the applicability of FT-MIR spectroscopy method with combination of ANN for classification and PLSR model quantification of adulteration of this harmful material in Iranian wheat flour has not been investigated.
+In the present study, of applicability FT-MIR spectroscopy combined with chemometric methods and various preprocessing algorithms for detection and quantification of sodium hydrosulfite in wheat flour in Iran was studied.